A cellular automaton decoder for a noise-bias tailored color code: The XYZ Color Code

 We now look for alternative corrections that may be more likely.
 To do this, we simply enumerate over all possible logical operators.
 Using the results from Appendix~\ref{app:optimalsize} and choosing the right system size, we only need to consider two independent logical operators in the infinite bias case.
 Taking products, as well as the identity, means there are four possibilities.
 These four potential corrections all represent inequivalent operators on the logical space.
 The most likely error therefore represents the most likely logical state before errors occurred.
 We then apply each logical operator $R$ to $C_1C_2$, and return the $RC_1C_2$ with the lowest weight.

 The runtime of this decoding algorithm is polynomial in the system size.
 The first step has a runtime of $\mathcal{O}(LH)$.
 In the second step, the runtime for the Gaussian elimination is $\mathcal{O}(L^2)$, and the time to evolve the error $C_1E^{(0)}$ onto all other rows is $\mathcal{O}(LH)$.
 In the final step, the runtime is $\mathcal{O}\left(N_L LH\right)$, where $N_L$ is the number of biased logical operators.
-Since in the previous section we mentioned a one parameter family of system sizes with two independent biased logical operators, $N_L$ can be made to be constant, see Appendix~\ref{app:optimalsize}.
-In Appendix \ref{app:proofthreshold}, we show that, using system sizes with the minimum number of biased logical operators, this decoder has a threshold of 50\%.
-This is the maximum threshold allowed for any classical memory for an independent and identically distributed bit-flip noise model.
+Since in the previous section we mentioned a one-parameter family of system sizes with two independent biased logical operators, $N_L$ can be made to be constant, see Appendix~\ref{app:optimalsize}.